-study.
-From the magnetopause crossing events, applying the criteria mentioned in section 2, we end up with 35 KH events.
-The breakdown of our 35 KH events is 8 of them in 2012, 12 in 2013, 14 in 2014, and 1 of them in 2015, respectively.
-After removing all invalid data (such as cases where Na+ group counts are negligible, when the magnetic field points southward in the magnetosheath region, there are cases overlapped with the SG events, and the FIPS clock angle is between 180° and 270°), we obtain 22 KH events.
-It is worth noting that our selected KH events after 30 March 2013 have never been analyzed before.
-Combining the 27 KH cases from the SG event and our 22 KH cases, we finally analyze 49 KH events in this statistical study (see tables in the supporting information).
+From the SG event, 6 out of the remaining 33 KH events are also removed due to the restricted range of the clock angle applied in the study.
+The remaining 27 KH cases from the SG events are used in the statistical study.
+From the magnetopause crossing events, applying the criteria mentioned in Section 2, we end up with 35 KH events.
+The breakdown of our 35 KH events is: 8 of them in 2012, 12 in 2013, 14 in 2014, and 1 of them in 2015, respectively.
+After removing all invalid data (such as cases where Na+-group counts are negligible, when the magnetic field points southward in the magnetosheath region, there are cases overlapped with the SG events, and the FIPS clock angle is between $180 - 270^{\circ}$), we obtain 22 KH events.
+It is worth noting that our selected KH events after March 30, 2013 have never been analyzed before.
+Combining the 27 KH cases from the SG event and our 22 KH cases, we finally analyse 49 KH events in this statistical study (see tables in the supplementary material).
 As for non-KH cases, we checked all two preceding and two subsequent orbits of MESSENGER as candidates for the corresponding KH event.
 We check all parameters such as averaged Bz in MSH, counts in FIPS, and FIPS clock angle and confirm whether it is the KH event or not.
-In principle, each KH case has four corresponding non-KH cases.
+In principle, each KH case has 4 corresponding non-KH cases.
 However, sometimes some of them show also KH waves.
 As non-KH cases, we have 72 cases in total.
-Details can be found in the supporting information.
+Details can be found in the supplementary material.

-Figure 5 shows the count distribution of Na+ group ions in both the magnetosheath and the magnetosphere as identified in section 3 as a function of the averaged Z component of the magnetosheath magnetic field.
-We note that KH events have a magnetic field magnitude higher than 10 nT.
-In the linear theory of the growth of the KH instability, it is well known that the component of the magnetic field parallel to the wavenumber of the KH waves (here Bx and By) inhibits the development of the instability (e.g., Elphic & Ershkovich, 1984).
-Thus, the occurrence of the KH cases, that is, more cases at stronger Bz, is understandable.
-On the other hand, Na^+ group counts in the magnetosheath do not show significant differences between the KH and non-KH cases while those in the magnetosphere show the large counts when the KH waves are present.
-The Na^+ group counts in KH cases do not show any significant dependence on the Bz.
+245 Figure 5 shows the count distribution of Na+-group ions in both the magnetosheath and 246 the magnetosphere as identified in Section 3 as a function of the averaged Z-component of the 247 magnetosheath magnetic field.
+We note that KH events have a magnetic field magnitude higher 248 than 10 nT.
+In the linear theory of the growth of the KH instability, it is well known that the 249 component of the magnetic field parallel to the wavenumber of the KH waves (here Bx and By) 250 inhibits the development of the instability (e.g., Elphic and Ershkovich, 1987).
+Thus, the occurrence of the KH cases, i.e., more cases at stronger Bz, is understandable.
+On the other 251 252 hand, Na+ -group counts in the magnetosheath do not show significant differences between the 253 KH and non-KH cases while those in the magnetosphere show the large counts when the KH waves are present.
+The Na+ -group counts in KH cases do not show any significant dependence on the Bz.